 Salem's Hawthorne Hotel is a Historic Hotel of America.
 Like the haunted city it's located in, the hotel is no stranger to strange happenings—such as moving furniture, ghost sightings and unexplained noises.
 Bewitched and Ghost Hunters have filmed at the Hawthorne, and, on the 64th anniversary of Harry Houdini's death, the hotel held a seance in its grand ballroom in an attempt to summon the magician.
-From black magic to love story magic, the hotel is an incredible place to say "I do" around Halloween.
+From black magic to love story magic, the hotel is an incredible place to say "I do."
 Hold your event in the exquisite grand ballroom, have your wedding guests stay the night in the hotel's 93 guest rooms, and enjoy a comprehensive wedding package inclusive of everything from a wedding coordinator and your wedding cake to floral centerpieces and a private room for photo sessions.

 The Queen Mary in Long Beach, California

-The Queen Mary isn't your average Halloween wedding venue because, first and foremost, it's a hotel on an ocean liner dating back to the 1930s.
-What makes it fit the bill for a seasonal celebration is its eerie atmosphere; according to the website, the spirit of an engineer, a "lady in white" and various ghostly children reportedly still hang around.
+The Queen Mary isn't your average haunted wedding venue because, first and foremost, it's a hotel on an ocean liner dating back to the 1930s.
+What makes it fit the bill for a spooky celebration is its eerie atmosphere; according to the website, the spirit of an engineer, a "lady in white" and various ghostly children reportedly still hang around.
 The Queen Mary has been hosting Southern California weddings for over 50 years, and there are options for weddings of all sizes.
-You can exchange vows on the Sun Deck Gazebo or the Harbor View Deck or inside the wedding chapel—all with the Pacific Ocean as your backdrop.
+You can exchange vows on the Sun Deck Gazebo, the Harbor View Deck or inside the wedding chapel—all with the Pacific Ocean as your backdrop.
 For wedding receptions, the ship has 14 Art Deco ballrooms featuring beautiful details like wood paneling, original light fixtures, etched-glass doors, murals and carved golden onyx fireplaces.